danielsnick3/linked-blog-starter-md/Nagoblin.md

 Heat Gauge: For each point of damage dealt by this creature, this creature gains 1 heat.
 This creature may consume 50/100 heat to perform incredible feats.

 Strike/Throw: as a bonus action this creature may attempt to strike/throw 1 enemy.
-The enemy must choose strike or throw, if they are correct the attempt fails otherwise a strike (attack) or throw (attempt to prone with a dc 16 strength saving throw) is attempted.
+The enemy must choose strike or throw, if they are correct the attempt fails otherwise a strike (attack) or throw (attempt to prone with a dc 19 strength saving throw) is attempted.

 Normal Moves

 Palm-Chop: As an action this creature performs a 2-step assault.
 1. This creature performs a palm strike.
 On a hit losing 10 blood.
 2. This creature performs a horizontal chop, an affected target must make a dc 18 strength saving throw or be proned.
-On a hit losing 5 blood.
+On a hit losing 10 blood.

 Heavy Slash: If this ability hits an airborne enemy it deals double damage.
-On a successful hit this creature loses 20 blood
+On a hit this creature loses 25 blood.

 Meteor Slash: As an action, this creature raises their sword toward the heavens swinging down in a straight line in front of them.
 Enemies caught in the slash take 1 slashing damage and must succeed on a dc 19 strength saving throw or be dazed for 1 round.
 For each enemy hit this creature loses 15 blood.

 Far Slash: As an action this creature performs a 3-step assault
-1. This creature performs a thrust dealing 1d8 piercing damage
+1. This creature performs a thrust dealing 1d8 piercing damage.
+On a hit losing 5 blood.
-2. This creature performs a rising diagonal slash dealing 2d8 slashing damage
+2. This creature performs a rising diagonal slash dealing 2d8 slashing damage.
+On a hit losing 5 blood.
 3. This creature performs a falling diagonal slash dealing 3d8 slashing damage.
-An affected creature must succeed on a dc 16 constitution saving throw or be dazed for 2 rounds.
-This daze may be cleansed if Nagoblin takes a total of 50 damage from enemies or fails a saving throw.
+An affected creature must succeed on a dc 16 constitution saving throw or be dazed for 3 rounds.
+This daze may be cleansed if Nagoblin takes a total of 100 damage from enemies or fails a saving throw.

 Special Moves

 Scentless: As a free action on their turn, this creature may gain 15 Blood to instantly teleport 5 feet along the ground and slide an additional 10 feet.
-During the slide, if an action has already been used, this creature may perform an additional action.
+If an action has already been used in this initiative, this creature may perform an additional action during the slide.

 Rough Snow: As an action, this creature may gain 10 blood to create 1/2/3/4 blood clones and dash with them in an arc in front of themself.
 These clones are indistinguishable from the original creature and have 1 hp.

-Snow Cap: As an action, this creature may gain 25 blood to perform a lunging attack spinning their sword around themselves and advancing 5/10/15/20 feet dealing 1d8 bleed damage to those around them or none on a successful dc 16 strength saving throw
+Snow Cap: As an action, this creature may gain 25 blood to perform a lunging attack spinning their sword around themselves and advancing 5/10/15/20 feet dealing 1d8 bleed damage to those around them or none on a successful dc 19 strength saving throw.

 Dripping Snow: As an action, this creature may gain 20 blood to perform a 2-step assault.
-1. This creature attempts to knock a creature into the air with a dc 16 intelligence saving throw dealing 2d8 bleed damage.
+1. This creature attempts to knock a creature into the air with a dc 15 intelligence saving throw dealing 2d8 bleed damage.
-2. This creature may slam the knocked creature into the ground dealing an additional 1d10 bleed damage or gain an additional 10 blood to perform a normal move.
-The knocked creature guesses knock/cancel if they guess correctly they land on their feet unharmed
+2. The knocked creature guesses knock/cancel if they guess correctly they land on their feet unharmed.
+This creature may slam the knocked creature into the ground dealing an additional 1d10 bleed damage or use Scentless.

 Crescent catastrophe: While in blood rage and as an action, this creature consumes 100 heat and focuses for 1 round.
-Then slashes in a 180 degree arc, creatures caught in the arc take 8d10 slashing damage or half as much on a successful dc 18 dexterity saving throw.
+Then slashes in a 180 degree arc, creatures caught in the arc take 8d10 slashing damage or half as much on a successful dc 17 dexterity saving throw.